genropy/genropy_saved/docs/genro/webpage_elements/widgets/form/radiobutton.rst

 Description
 ===========

     Radiobuttons are used when you want to let the user select one - and just one - option from a set of choices.

-If more options are to be allowed at the same time you should use :ref:`genro_checkbox` instead.
+    If more options are to be allowed at the same time you should use :ref:`genro_checkbox`\es instead.

 .. _radiobutton_attributes: